thomanil/tweetskim/README.md

 `gem install tweetskim`

-(The program will help you set up OAuth/pin authentication with Twitter the first time you run it.)
+The program will help you set up OAuth/pincode authentication with Twitter the first time you run it.

 TODO: